psiace-archive/awesome-stars/README.md

 - [mesonbuild/meson](https://github.com/mesonbuild/meson) - The Meson Build System
 - [seveas/goblet](https://github.com/seveas/goblet) - Git webinterface using libgit2 and flask
 - [lgiordani/rentomatic](https://github.com/lgiordani/rentomatic) - A demo implementation of a clean architecture in Python
 - [MasoniteFramework/masonite](https://github.com/MasoniteFramework/masonite) - The Modern And Developer Centric Python Web Framework.
-Be sure to read the documentation and join the Slack channel questions: http://slack.masoniteproject.com
+Be sure to read the documentation and join the Discord channel for questions: https://discord.gg/TwKeFahmPZ
 - [Rydgel/Fake-images-please](https://github.com/Rydgel/Fake-images-please) - Fakeimg.pl is a little tool that generates images with an URL.
 Choose the size, the colors, even the text.
 Oh… and it’s free.
 - [Jrohy/multi-v2ray](https://github.com/Jrohy/multi-v2ray) - v2ray/xray多用户管理部署程序
 - [floodsung/Deep-Learning-Papers-Reading-Roadmap](https://github.com/floodsung/Deep-Learning-Papers-Reading-Roadmap) - Deep Learning papers reading roadmap for anyone who are eager to learn this amazing tech!